scttohara/scttohara/README.md

 -->

-- 🌱 At the moment I'm learning more Python, graphQL, more SQL, more database and AWS.
+- 🌱 Hey!!
+At the moment I'm working on projects mostly using Python, SQL, and C#.

 - 😄 Pronouns: he/him.

-- 👯 I’m looking to collaborate on any project with python involved, anything mental health, Software as a Medical Device, and/or food based I love to get involved.
-Just message me on Linkedin (https://www.linkedin.com/in/scott-ohara/)
+- 👯 I’m looking to collaborate on any project with python involved, anything business, mental health, and/or food based I would love to get involved.
+Just message me here on github.

-- Heres how you make one of these (A profile README) yourself https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme#adding-a-profile-readme
+- Want to make your own README like this?
+Heres how you can make one (A profile README) yourself https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme#adding-a-profile-readme